 Vendors are a big aspect of this process.

-A small business needs to be genuine to loan providers and vendors.
+A small business needs to be Fundable to loan providers and vendors.

 For this reason, a business will need a professional-looking web site and email address.
 And it needs to have website hosting from a merchant such as GoDaddy.

-And also, company phone and fax numbers need to have a listing on ListYourself.net.
+And also, company phone numbers need to have a listing on 411, which you can get via ListYourself.net.